MuertoGB/SMCTool/README.md

 ## Disclaimers

 I'm not responsible if you do something wrong, if you're here I expect you to know what you're doing.
 Where I do my utmost to verify all information to my best ability, I'm also not responsible for any mistakes my end either.
-As they say, sometimes shit happens.

-This is **not** a magical 'fix my Mac' tool, it has a specific purpose, which is flashing correct payloads to a System Management Controller with incorrect firmware.
-Do not flash your SMC if you have no reason to.
+This is **not** a magical 'fix my Mac' tool, it has a specific purpose, which is flashing correct payloads to a System Management Controller with incorrect firmware. **Do not** flash your SMC if you have no reason to.

 ## Acknowledgements: